e-noodle/aws-cicd-pipeline/README.md

-## aws cicd pipeline with docker, jenkins and github repo
+## how to setup a cicd pipeline in aws with docker and jenkins

-how to run a cicd pipeline in aws with docker and jenkins
+how to setup a cicd pipeline in aws with docker and jenkins

 1. ### quick setup